Understanding CBT: Debunking Myths and Embracing Healing

 Myth 4: “CBT doesn’t work for everyone”

 It’s true.
-No one treatment or one episode of therapy works for eveyone.
-Or works for someone more than once.
+No one treatment or episode of therapy works for everyone.
 Therapy is not one-size-fits-all.
 CBT is recommended by NICE and used extensively within the NHS.
-CBT has one of the strongest evidence bases of any psychological treatment for Anxiety disorders and Depression.
-CBT has been shown to be effective for a range of difficulties including:
+CBT has one of the strongest evidence bases of any psychological treatment for anxiety disorders and depression.

-📚 NICE guidelines (National Institute for Health and Care Excellence) consistently recommend CBT as a first-line treatment for many common mental health conditions.
+📚 NICE guidelines consistently recommend CBT as a first-line treatment for many common mental health conditions.

 Myth 5: “Talking about my problems won’t help”